The Support You Deserve: How to Find a Compassionate Grief Therapist in Sacramento, CA

 If you've found yourself on this page reading this blog, you've already done a great job finding a grief therapist.
 But getting here might have been a long, emotional journey.

 Perhaps you've struggled to find a therapist who accepts your insurance, or every one you've contacted has a full schedule.
 Maybe your current therapist has been supportive in other areas, but something about your grief feels different and more challenging to name.
 Whatever brought you here, I'm glad you made it.
-Finding help while grieving can feel impossible, but you deserve support that meets you where you are.
+Finding grief therapy in Sacramento, CA, can feel impossible, but you deserve support that meets you where you are.

-At Attune Therapy Practice, we were built on the belief that every therapist can benefit from understanding how to support people through grief.
-While our focus is on grief after loss, grief itself takes many forms—divorce, illness, trauma, chronic pain, and even changes in identity or purpose.
+I built Attune Therapy Practice on the belief that every therapist can benefit from understanding how to support people through grief.
+While I specialize in feelings of anxiety and disconnect due to grief after loss, grief itself takes many forms—divorce, illness, trauma, chronic pain, and even changes in identity or purpose.
 Grief reshapes our lives in ways that few other experiences do.

-Everyone will experience grief at some point, and having a therapist who knows how to sit with it—not fix it, not rush it—can make all the difference.
-Below are a few steps I often share with people looking for a grief therapist.
-These can help you find the right fit for your needs and comfort level.
+Everyone will experience grief at some point, and having a therapist who knows how to sit with it, not fix it, not rush it—can make all the difference.
+Below are a few steps I often share with people looking for a grief therapist in Sacramento, CA. These can help you find the right fit for your needs and comfort level.

 1) Draft Your Inquiry